na-na-hi/renget/archive/oaicards.md

 6. Greeting: The first message in the roleplay that the user will see.
 Temporary in memory.
 The other most important part of a card.

 7. AI Prompt Overrides: [Cards v2](https://github.com/malfoyslastname/character-card-spec-v2/) introduced a way to ship cards with your own main prompts and jailbreaks.
 This is very useful for simulators and non-character cards.
-That is not the case anymore.
 Personally, I like to use a placeholder text in the prompt field and then put all my prompts in the description.
 That way if someone has "Ignore {{char}} main prompts" on, your card will stay know it's main task.
 Here's an example from [The Loli Store](https://www.chub.ai/characters/Anonymous/the-loli-store):
 AI prompt override: main: `!`